Resolving a Loan Default

 FREE Financial Literacy Class at Liberty University:

-Our office is offering a FREE financial literacy course that is available to every student.
-The course is provided by the University in collaboration with the Lampo Group, Inc., founded by Dave Ramsey.
-FNLT 101 is available at no cost, but space is limited.
+Our office is once again offering an exciting financial literacy course that is available to every student.
+The course is provided by the University in collaboration with The Lampo Group, Inc., founded by Dave Ramsey.
+FNLT 101 is available at no cost, but enrollment is limited.
 Below are highlights and insights about this wonderful opportunity.